-At vehicle delivery to the dealership (PDI), check condition and charge the battery using the GR-8 Tool (EL-50313) in the PDI mode.
+At vehicle delivery to the dealership (PDI), check condition and charge the battery using the GR-8 Tool (EL-50313) or EL-52800 Diagnostic Charge Battery Station (DCBS) in the PDI mode.
 This step allows the battery to be charged back up (topped off) at PDI (for 20 minutes or less) to make up for any loss of charge that occurred during the vehicle transit time from assembly plant to the dealer.
 Allowing PDI Mode to enter TOP OFF Mode automatically or manually selecting TOP OFF Mode at the screen prompt at the end of PDI Mode will allow a complete charge of the battery and aid in preventing dead batteries in dealer inventory.

-Note: Utilizing TOP OFF Mode after PDI Mode will allow for a complete battery charge during inventory storage and to improve customer satifaction after vehicle delivery.
+Note: Utilizing TOP OFF Mode after PDI Mode will allow for a complete battery charge during inventory storage and to improve customer satisfaction after vehicle delivery.

-- 2. Every 30 days in dealer inventory, check condition and charge the battery using the GR-8 Tool (EL-50313) in the PDI mode.
+- 2. Every 30 days in dealer inventory, check condition and charge the battery using the GR-8 Tool (EL-50313) or the EL-52800 Diagnostic Charge Battery Station (DCBS) in the PDI mode.
 This step will allow the battery state of charge to be maintained, which maximize over all battery life.
-Vehicle batteries that are in dealer inventory for extended amounts of time without being maintained/charged will see a significant overall reduction in the battery's service life. - At point of sale (just prior to delivering the vehicle to the customer), check condition and charge the battery using the GR-8 Tool (EL-50313) in the PDI mode.
-This step will ensure that the battery is fully charged for the best customer satisfaction possible.

-4. On vehicles with two Batteries, each battery must be electrically isolated and charged individually, which will result in two printouts.
+Vehicle batteries that are in dealer inventory for extended amounts of time without being maintained/charged will see a significant overall reduction in the battery's service life. - At point of sale (just prior to delivering the vehicle to the customer), check condition and charge the battery using the GR-8 Tool (EL-50313) or the EL-52800 Diagnostic Charge Battery Station (DCBS) in the PDI mode.
+This step will ensure that the battery is fully charged for the best customer satisfaction possible. - 4.
+On vehicles with two Batteries, each battery must be electrically isolated and charged individually, which will result in two printouts.